julzaza/wildwitchherbs/_posts/2026-01-20-spring-equinox-across-cultures.md

   - folk religion
   - ancestral witchcraft
   - land blessings
 excerpt: "The Spring Equinox was never a celebration.
-Across cultures, it marked dangerous balance—when day equaled night, boundaries thinned, and survival required ritual protection, not joy."
+Across cultures, it marked dangerous balance: when day equaled night, boundaries thinned, and survival required ritual protection, not joy."
-description: "A global exploration of Spring Equinox folklore and protective rituals across Europe, the Balkans, Asia, Africa, and the Americas—rooted in ancestral land practices and agricultural necessity."
+description: "A global exploration of Spring Equinox folklore and protective rituals across Europe, the Balkans, Asia, Africa, and the Americas rooted in ancestral land practices and agricultural necessity."
 faq:
   - question: "Was the Spring Equinox historically a celebration?"
     answer: "Rarely.
 Most cultures approached it cautiously, performing protective rites to secure balance before any celebration of growth."